-619.13(T) Name or Address of Claimant Omitted
+619.13(T) Name of Claimant Omitted

-If the applicant fails to provide the claimant's name and address in an online application, the application will not be accepted by the electronic registration system.
+If the applicant fails to provide the claimant's name and address in an online application, the application will not be accepted by the U.S. Copyright Office's electronic registration system.

-If the applicant fails to provide the claimant's name and/or address in a paper application, the registration specialist will communicate may add the author's name to the claimant space and register the claim with an annotation, such as: "Regarding claimant information: Author(s) name added by Copyright Office from application.
-37 CFR 202.3(a)(3)(i)."
+If the applicant fails to provide the claimant's name and /or address in a paper application, and if the claimant is clearly identified elsewhere in the registration materials, the specialist may add the claimant's name to the application and add an annotation to the registration record that identifies the source of that information.